dustinpfister/blog_posts/_posts/threejs-vector3.md

     ());
 ```

-I will want to write more about normalization of vectors later in this post in at least one if not more examples as this is a very impotent concept to understand when it comes to workin gout all kinds of problems that one will run into with vectors.
-For now the basic idea is that it will turn a vector like 0,0,3 into 0,0,1 which I can then use with multiply scaler with a value of 6 to get 0,0,6.
+I will want to write more about normalization of vectors later in this post in at least one if not more examples as this is a very impotent concept to understand when it comes to working out all kinds of problems that one will run into with vectors.
+For now the basic idea is that it will turn a vector like 0,0,3 into 0,0,1 which I can then use with multiply scalar with a value of 6 to get 0,0,6.

 ## 7 - Finding the distance between two vectors.

-The length method of Vector3 returns the distance from the origin, but what if I want the distance from one instance of vector3 to another that might not be the origin then I will want to use the distanceTo method of the vector3 class.
+The length method of Vector3 returns the distance from the origin, but what if I want the distance from one instance of vector3 to another that might not be the origin then I will want to use the distance to method of the vector3 class.

 ```js
 (function () {